avolok/spalah/README.md

 Spalah is a set of python helpers to deal with PySpark dataframes, transformations, schemas etc.

-The word "spalah" means "spark" in Ukrainian language 🇺🇦
+The word "spalah" means "spark" in Ukrainian 🇺🇦

 ## Installation